Doug's 1st Movie: Production

 Nickelodeon was originally making a Doug film adaptation in May 1993 when they made a deal with 20th Century Fox to make films based on their properties along with films like Rugrats and Ren & Stimpy.
 However, the plans evaporated when Viacom acquired Paramount Pictures in February 1994, and the deal expired in the following year.
 Only The Rugrats Movie materialized in November 1998.

 In February 1996, when Disney bought Jumbo Pictures along with the cartoon, they decided to revive the project for the Doug film.
-This film was originally planned as a direct-to-video release under the title The First Doug Movie Ever as shown in trailers, but due to the success of The Rugrats Movie, they decided to make it a theatrical release.
+This film was originally planned as a direct-to-video release under the title The First Doug Movie Ever as shown in trailers, but due to the success of The Rugrats Movie, they decided to make it a theatrical release instead and the title was changed to Doug's 1st Movie.

-This is the last American theatrical animated film to use traditional cels, in which the title sequence of the film used digital ink and paint.
+This is the last American theatrical animated film to use traditional cels; the title sequence used digital ink and paint.